 -

 Home Improvement: When working on DIY projects or home renovations, measurements are often required in inches.
-Converting from centimeters can be useful when following instructions or purchasing materials That's the whole idea..
+Converting from centimeters can be useful when following instructions or purchasing materials No workaround needed..

 -